Skip to Content

 Join the Brittany Goldwyn newsletter today!
 Subscribe

-17 Plants That Attract Beneficial Insects
+14 Plants That Attract Beneficial Insects

-monarch butterfly on a red zinnia
+monarch butterfly on a zinnia

 1. Zinnias (Zinnia Elegans)

 Let’s start off with zinnias—perhaps one of the most beloved annuals around.
-The scientific name for zinnia flowers is Zinnia elegans.
-Zinnia is the genus name.
+The scientific name is Zinnia elegans.
 There are tons of different types of zinnias, and they are super easy to grow.
-(Learn about growing beautiful zinnias.)
+You can start them inside or just sprinkle seeds in the ground, and they enjoy full sun.

 2. Sweet Alyssum (Lobularia Maritima)

-Another plant I like adding to the garden is sweet alyssum.
-It is scientifically known as lobularia maritima, and it’s a low-growing perennial herb native to the Mediterranean.
-However, where I live it’s an annual, meaning I have to plant it every year.
+Sweet alyssum, otherwise known as lobularia maritima is a low-growing perennial herb native to the Mediterranean.
+Where I live it’s an annual, meaning I have to plant it every year.
 You can usually buy plugs of these in cheap market packs.

 This year, I got white, purple, and magenta.
-They spread nicely, so they look great planted around taller flowers (like zinnias).
-Sweet alyssum has a lovely fragrance and can tolerate a variety of lighting conditions from full sun to partial shade.
+They spread nicely, so they look great planted around taller flowers like zinnias.
+Sweet alyssum can tolerate a variety of lighting conditions from full sun to partial shade.
+And it produces a lot of nectar, meaning it attracts beneficial insects all spring and summer.

 white sweet alyssum